SumWunSpeshal/abuelabot/README.md

 - npm install
 - .env file

-A project by YourTeaGuy, SumWunSpeshal and Monsieur-Monet
+A project by YourTeaGuy, SumWunSpeshal and Monsieur-Monet.

 Based on: